Jun 10, 2026

 Conclusion

-2. Does vitamin C help with other nutrients apart from iron?
+Does vitamin C help with iron-deficiency anemia?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.